search

 Let’s hope that the sky stays clear for us so that we can see the Beaver Moon, but do not despair as the full moon will be visible in the night sky for a few days around this time.

-The next Full Moon, the last of 2022, will rise on Thursday 8 December and is called The Cold Moon.
+The next full moon, the last of 2024, will rise on Sunday 15 December and is called the Cold Moon.